shenwei356/csvtk/doc/docs/usage.md

-Commands for Data Transformation: fold            fold multiple values of a field into cells of groups gather          gather columns into key-value pairs, like tidyr::gather/pivot_longer sep             separate column into multiple columns spread          spread a key-value pair across multiple columns, like tidyr::spread/pivot_wider transpose       transpose CSV data
+Commands for Data Transformation: fold            fold multiple values of a field into cells of groups gather          gather columns into key-value pairs, like tidyr::gather/pivot_longer long2matrix     convert the long format to a matrix matrix2long     convert a matrix to the long format sep             separate column into multiple columns spread          spread a key-value pair across multiple columns, like tidyr::spread/pivot_wider transpose       transpose CSV data